How to configure CORS for Pley

 Since every server is different, here are some examples.
 Adjust these to fit your setup.

-Amazon S3
+Amazon S3 and Cloudfront

 If your game files are on a service like Amazon S3, update its CORS policy.
 Paste this into your S3 bucket’s CORS settings.
 It tells S3 to allow Pley to access your game files.
 Since AWS supports wildcard characters (*

-), the config is very simple.
+) in the left-most position, the config is very simple.
 Here’s a sample config:

 [